VAMDC/NodeSoftware/doc/source/newnode.rst

     'AtomStateEnergy':'AtomState.energy',
     'RadTransWavelength':'RadTran.wavelength',
     }

 .. note::
+    Note for example the use of the names `Atom` and `AtomState` on the right-hand side of the dictionary definition.
+These are examples of the "loop variables" mentioned in the table above and act as shortcuts to the nested data you are storing.

     There are tools for getting started with writing these and for validiation once you are done at http://vamdc.tmy.se/dict/